taoensso/tempel/README.md

 - Simple **key management API** for password resets, key rotations, etc.
 - Extensive **beginner-oriented** [documentation](#documentation), docstrings, and error messages.
 - **Comprehensive test suite** with >60k unit tests.

-Note that Tempel is [not intended](../../wiki/3-Faq#can-i-decrypt-tempel-data-with-other-tools) for interop with other cryptographic tools/APIs!

 ## Video demo